osm2pgsql-dev/osm2pgsql-website/doc/install.md

 brew install osm2pgsql
 ```

-## Upgrading an existing installation
+## Upgrading an Existing Installation

 Usually you can upgrade an existing installation of osm2pgsql to a new version
 without worries.
 But sometimes the database format or something like it changes